svr-L/portfolio-performance-risk-attribution/README.md

 - rolling/counterfactual decision layers;
 - statistical inference for attribution estimates.

-The public release is intentionally smaller than the development roadmap so every advertised feature is present, tested and interview-defensible.
+The public release is intentionally smaller than the development roadmap so every advertised feature is present, tested and defensible.

 ## Disclaimer